weewx/weewx/docs/weectl/station.md

                              [--user-root=USER_ROOT] \
                              [--docs-root=DOCS_ROOT] \
                              [--examples-root=EXAMPLES_ROOT] \
-                             [--no-prompt]
+                             [--no-prompt] \
+                             [--dry-run]

+Create a new user data area, including a configuration file.
 In what follows, WEEWX_ROOT is the directory that contains the configuration file.
-For example, if "--config=/Users/tkeffer/weewx- data/weewx.conf", then WEEWX_ROOT will be "/Users/tkeffer/weewx-data".
+For example, if "--config=/Users/tkeffer/weewx-data/weewx.conf", then WEEWX_ROOT will be "/Users/tkeffer/weewx-data".

 optional arguments:
   -h, --help            show this help message and exit